 This research uses qualitative descriptive.
 Data are collected by given the questionnaire to the native speakers of Tae'.
 The questionnaire will be distributed to the native speakers of Tae'.
-The native speakers certainly are fluent in oral and of Tae' language.
+The native speakers certainly are fluent in oral and written of Tae' language.
 In further, the primary data are containing the lists of sentences, phrases, and words of Tae'.
+Besides, data are also collected by study literature related with this topic.